sam-fran/journal/README.md

 # Journal
 A svelte tailwind journal app.
-This took like 1.5 hours!
+This took like one and a half hours!